 He wants the plan to say that Sodexo communicates to the PCS and sustainability coordinator so that we can review their work with a sustainable lens.

-He is pushing final dates back in the climate action plan by 5 years.
+He is pushing the final dates back in the climate action plan by 5 years.

 10-Year Planning Committee:

-Submitting reports from each subcommittee which will become a bigger document.

-Each subcommittee is having sustainability into their plans.
+Each subcommittee is in the process of writing and submitting reports.
+All have considered/incorporated sustainability into their plans.

 Center for Sustainability:

 Model proposed to implement parts of the climate action plan into a central place for sustainability.
 Educational research would fall in here.
-Conceptually how do we make this happen and what funding is needed to make it sustainable.
+Conceptually how do we make this happen and what funding is needed to make it sustainable?

-Jeremy Larochelle suggests the title of the center be “Center for sustainability and environmental studies”.
+Jeremy Larochelle suggests the title of the center be “Center for Sustainability and Environmental Studies”.

 Eric Bonds is concerned about the focus being on sustainable design and that not including more disciplines like sustainable justice, but that “environmental studies” would incorporate that.

-Michael Reno suggests that it should connect with community engagement and not just on campus work.
+Michael Reno suggests that it should connect with community engagement and not just on-campus work.

 Member Updates:

-Jeremy Larochelle invited everyone to the Wild and Scenic Film Festival on Saturday March 16th.
+Jeremy Larochelle invited everyone to the Wild and Scenic Film Festival on Saturday, March 16th.

 Pamela Grothe will be on leave next fall and that will leave the faculty co-chair open.
+If any faculty are interested in stepping in as the faculty co-chair, they should contact her immediately.

-Brain Ogle joined the Washington regional commission committee on transportation.
+Brain Ogle joined the Washington Regional Commission Committee on Transportation.

-Keviin Caffrey brings up putting solar panels in places such as over benches to charge smaller devices.
+Kevin Caffrey brought up putting solar panels in places such as over benches to charge smaller devices.
 Suzanne Sumner says that idea has been floating around in the 10-year committee.
-A $500-$5,000 grant application is due March 29th, which can be used to buy solar panels like these.
-Any student interested in this grant project then reach out to Kevin Caffrey or Eric Bonds.
+A Fund for Mary Washington Impact Grant for $500-$5,000 grant application is due March 29th, which can be used to buy solar panels like these.
+Any student interested in this grant project should reach out to Kevin Caffrey or Eric Bonds.

 Meeting adjourned at 3:55 pm